appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/partials/pairing.md

 * [ ] Practice tracking every variable at throughout your code.
 * [ ] Walk through the [Am I Ready For My App Academy Technical Interview?
 Self-Assessment][tech-self-assessment] to determine whether you are ready to schedule your Technical Interview.
 * [ ] If you have the opportunity, practice pair-programming with someone who knows how to code.
+* [ ] Remember that for the pairing portion of the interview, your ability to communicate is far more important than your ability to solve the problem.
 * [ ] Review the [pairing video] [pairing-video].
 * [ ] If you do not have one of them already, download Chrome or Firefox.